 We are in the 21st century and the world is already being recognized as a “global village”.
 The world is now almost connected by telecommunications as well as the internet/media; as everyone now has access to any information they want, they can learn anything, contact anyone, carry out business transactions, even build their very own business brand; and all from the comfort of their couch.
 Looking back at the olden age, all these privileges we enjoy were not available in the 1800s or early 1900s by our ancestors, so to say, as they lived in a time where everything was backwards and underdeveloped, Africa especially.

-For your keen knowledge, the word “Global Village” was a phrase coined by Marshall McLuhan in 1964, which he used to describe how the world is basically connected as a result of modern communication; thus linking everyone in the world.
-The idea of global village is that everyone, just like one extended central nervous system is connected by telecommunications, the media and the internet as a whole.
-Looking at how things are today, we can all testify that we can’t do without the internet or our gadgets (not even if we tried), because they’ve become an important part of our everyday lives; whether we’re working, reading/learning something new, disseminating or gathering information, or just for the fun of it.
+For your keen knowledge, the word “Global Village” was a phrase coined by Marshall McLuhan in 1964, which he used to describe how the world is connected as a result of modern communication; thus linking everyone in the world.
+The idea of the global village is that everyone, just like one extended central nervous system is connected by telecommunications, the media and the internet as a whole.
+Looking at how things are today, we can all testify that we can’t do without the internet or our gadgets (not even if we tried) because they’ve become an important part of our everyday lives; whether we’re working, reading/learning something new, disseminating or gathering information, or just for the fun of it.

 Why then is the world a global village?
-Why didn’t we just remain in the olden era and live like our ancestors did?
+Why didn’t we just remain in the olden era and live as our ancestors did?
 Well, the world became a global village because a lot of things needed to change, there was a need for development and a need to bridge the gap between people of the world.
 Here’s why the world decided to become globalized and what gaps needed to be bridged:

-Before globalization, the internet and telecommunications, the biggest problem the world had was cultural differences and misinformation.
+Before globalization, the internet and telecommunications, the biggest problem the world had were cultural differences and misinformation.
 Looking at how Joseph Conrad portrayed Africans in his novel “Heart of Darkness”, there was a misconception on his part due to lack of information as he saw Africans as barbaric, uncultured animals but, now, thanks to the internet, Africa is being seen as a vast cultural nation with talents, creativity, culture, beauty and so on.

 Living in the world as a global village, everyone can now learn a lot about different countries as well as their culture without having to travel there.
-For example, through the use of the media which connects everyone in the world, people have learnt about, and even travelled to witness Calabar festival, Dubai shopping festival, Paris fashion week, Lagos Fashion and Design week, as well as other events around the world thus, breaking the barrier of cultural misconception.
+For example, through the use of the media which connects everyone in the world, people have learnt about and even travelled to witness Calabar festival, Dubai shopping festival, Paris fashion week, Lagos Fashion and Design Week, as well as other events around the world thus, breaking the barrier of cultural misconception.